VOLUME 4 AIRCRAFT EQUIPMENT AND OPERATIONAL AUTHORIZATIONS

 135 subpart L.

 4-918 DEFINITIONS/ABBREVIATIONS.
-The following terms are defined according to their use in this handbook.
+The following terms are defined according to their use in this order.

 B. Advisory Circular (AC).

-air transport.
-The Aeromedical Director has no operational control authority, and may not exert any influence over decisionmaking related to the safe conduct of flights.
+The Aeromedical Director has no operational control authority, and may not exert any influence over decision making related to the safe conduct of flights.